erendemirel/garde/README.md

 ---

 #### 1. Configure built-in TLS (Conditional)
-Configure the application to use built-in TLS
+Configure the application to use built-in TLS.

 > [!IMPORTANT]
-> if you don't use built-in TLS, you cannot use mTLS and API-key authentication
+> If you don't use built-in TLS, you cannot use mTLS and API-key authentication

 - Gather your SSL certificates: